American Indian Studies

 - A special American Indian Graduation Ceremony is held every year in May to honor the achievements of graduating Native American students and American Indian Studies majors and minors.
 At the ceremony, each graduate receives individual recognition and has the opportunity to express appreciation to family, friends, and others.

-- The American Indian Community Advisory Board, established by the American Indian Studies Department, helps the department maintain a strong linkage with the local Indian community.
-The Advisory Board helps the department achieve its goals, including: supporting American Indian students and promoting their success in the education process, finding opportunities for American Indian students to liaison with community groups, and finding ways for SDSU American Indian Studies students to serve the community.
+- The American Indian Community Relations Working Group, established by the American Indian Studies Department, helps the department maintain a strong linkage with the local Indian community.
+The Working Group helps the department achieve its goals, including: supporting American Indian students and promoting their success in the education process, finding opportunities for American Indian students to liaison with community groups, and finding ways for SDSU American Indian Studies students to serve the community.